CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/plainpool.md

 ### `offpeg_fee_multiplier`
 !!! description "`StableSwap.offpeg_fee_multiplier() -> uint256: view`"

     Getter method for the off-peg fee multiplier.
 This value determines how much the fee increases when assets within the AMM depeg.
+This value can be changed via [`set_new_fee`](../pools/admin_controls.md#set_new_fee).

     Returns: offpeg fee multiplier (`uint256`)